 The changes to Form 1099 MISC reporting for independent contractors and self-employed individuals have a significant impact on how they collect and report such payments.

 Businesses who will use Forms 1099 MISC must ensure that they have the appropriate Form 1099 forms on file.
-Form 1099 MISC may also be used for reporting services performed by other businesses that the company has not incorporated or does not control.
+Form 1099 MISC used for reporting services performed by other businesses that company not incorporated or does not control.

 If a taxpayer receives one or more Form 1099 MISC, they must make sure that they report the payment on their tax return.

 Failure in 1099 MISC reporting Can result in Steep Penalties